 Mr. Romano has filed a lawsuit against Starbucks seeking payment of his medical costs, and for his pain and suffering.

-Ultimately, hot coffee cases are not about whether a restaurant may serve a hot beverage, but whether beverages should be served at such extremely hot temperature that they are unfit for human consumption and can cause second or third degree burns to consumers.
+Ultimately, hot coffee cases are not about whether a restaurant may serve a hot beverage, but whether beverages should be served at such extremely hot temperatures that they are unfit for human consumption and can cause second or third-degree burns to consumers.